 What is Recovery?

 Recovery is a process of change through which an individual achieves abstinence, as well as improved health, wellness and quality of life.
 It is increasingly being defined as long-term and wellness-centered.
-It involves an ongoing process of growth, self-discovery, self-change, and reclaiming the self.
-As such, recovery is shifting from a crisis-oriented, professionally-directed, acute-care approach with its emphasis on isolated treatment episodes, to more of a recovery management approach that provides long-term supports and recognizes the many pathways to wellness and health.
+It involves an ongoing process of growth, change and self-discovery.
+When this positive change happens in an individual, positive change also occurs in their relationships with family members, friends and co-workers.

-Each person that we work with is different.
-Our approach is tailored to meet individual needs and allows us to create achievable goals that are based on your lifestyle.
-At Morris Village, we use state-of-the-art tools and treatment practices to help with your concerns easily and effectively.
-Our specialized staff are committed to help you make the changes in your life that you strive for and deserve.
+We understand that each person we work with is different.
+Our approach is tailored to meet individual needs and allows us to create achievable goals that based on those unique bio-psycho-social-spiritual aspects of addiction experience by our patients.
+Our treatment professionals are committed to help you make the positive changes in your life that you need and deserve.